 The instrumental ritornello of this fantasia is one of Bach′s most richly inventive.
 Flute and oboe imitate and entwine around each other above the continuo line and broken upper string parts which Schweitzer (vol 2, p 361) interprets as ‘the weary, uncertain steps of the pilgrim of heaven’.
 Steps perhaps, but the text seems more concerned with peace and consolation than with movement and fatigue.
 The figuration continues to stretch endlessly upwards and there is, throughout, a feeling of compliant resignation.
 There are some movements which we can tell are going to be substantial and significant from the opening two or three bars; this is one of them.

 By now aficionados will have become attuned to the sheer range and complexity of Bach’s writing for the voices not carrying the chorale melody.
-To call them ‘supporting’ would be to mislead; they frequently take a more active part in the texture than the voice carrying the hymn.
+To call them ‘supporting’ would be to mislead; they frequently take a more active part in the narrative than the voice carrying the hymn.
 Furthermore, Bach often finds ways of manipulating the themes, rhythms and textures of these voices to make all sorts of symbolic and metaphorical suggestions.
 If he relegates his lower voices to doing little more than providing the harmonic framework, it is more likely to occur in the final chorales, though even there the part writing is often highly inventive.
-The vocal writing for the fantasias, on the other hand, offers a never-ending source of musical and representational interest, sometimes overt, at other times abstruse and enigmatic, but never less than musically and intellectually invigorating.
+The vocal writing for the fantasias, on the other hand, offers a never-ending source of musical and representational interest, sometimes overt, at other times abstruse and enigmatic, but never less than musically, emotionally and intellectually invigorating.